kamirana4/MKProgress/README.md

 ## Usage

-The included sample code shows how to use the message bar.
+The included sample code shows how to use the Progress HUD.

 To display the Progress HUD: